Moving to Omoa, Honduras

 If you are thinking about moving to Omoa, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Omoa can vary greatly depending on the location and size of the property.
 However, generally, it is relatively affordable compared to many other locations.
 For instance, you can rent a decent house for a few hundred dollars per month, while buying a property can cost you anywhere from a few tens of thousands to a couple of hundred thousand dollars.
 Luxury properties, of course, can cost significantly more.
-Please note that these are rough estimates and actual prices can vary," remarked one expat in Omoa, Honduras.
+Please note that these are rough estimates and actual prices can vary," said one expat in Omoa.

 Should I buy or rent a home in Omoa?